xbmc/kodi-tv/src/content/article/kodi-matrix-19-1-release/index.md

 * Fixed: SMB shares mounted on system level not visible in Kodi
 * Fixed: SMB shares labelled with cryptic numbers (UUID) instead of actual disk name

+**Xbox specifics**

+* This version also brings 19.1 to the Xbox - while 19.0 has been in the Windows Store since launch, this was Windows-only while we found a way to adequately test the new release on Xbox.
+We've fixed that now, so Xbox users will automatically upgrade from 18.9 to 19.1 if you've got auto-update enabled.
+It's worth mentioning that there's a known memory limitation - present in 18.x as well - that causes Xbox application crashes with 4k content, so please be aware.

 Thanks to everyone who has helped by reporting, isolating or fixing issues.